gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 There is a meme here somewhere.

 But as kubernetes is becoming *the* deployment platform, there are legitimate cases to deploy your static site on it.
-We show you how to.
+We show you a simplified way to do it.

 But first, let's review your options outside of kubernetes.